Curriculum Master Business Informatics

 Learning Outcomes:

-Following on from the corresponding course in the 2nd semester, the students deepen their competence in implementing the acquired knowledge in concrete subtasks of complex projects, reflecting on the courses "Business Architecture" and "Business Process Management".
+Following on from the corresponding course in the 2nd semester, the alumni deepen their competence in implementing the acquired knowledge in concrete subtasks of complex projects, reflecting on the courses "Business Architecture" and "Business Process Management".
 In doing so, they are able to solve technical tasks and map them in software and are able to process and document this accordingly in the setting of (agile) IT projects.
 They are able to address the area of tension between continuous delivery and agility on the one hand, and requirements for plannability and compliance on the other hand in the light of the organisational psychological challenges of agile settings.

 Superior module: